Receive Updates on Events and Heart-Health Info here!

 The risk of sudden cardiac arrest can be reduced by reducing the risk of CHD.

-• Screening and effective control of CHD risk factors e.g. high blood pressure, high cholesterol, etc.
+• Screening and effective control of CHD risk factors e.g., high blood pressure, high blood cholesterol, etc.

 • In those with known CHD, various types of tests can be conducted to identify those at higher risk of heart attack and SCA.